-This year also in CAT 2017, QA (Quantitative Ability) will be a separate section.
-CAT Exam is scheduled to be conducted on November 26, 2017
+This year also in CAT 2022, QA (Quantitative Ability) will be a separate section.
+CAT Exam is scheduled to be conducted in November 2022

 The money borrowed or lent out for a certain period is called the principal or the sum.

 Extra money paid for using other's money is called interest.

 If the interest on a sum borrowed for certain period is reckoned uniformly, then it is called simple interest.

 Let, Principal = P, Rate = R% per annum (p.a.) and Time = T Years.
 Then,

 - R = (100*S.I. / P*T)